Nursing, B.S. (Accelerated)

 - Graduates will be able to synthesize theoretical and empirical knowledge from the humanities and natural, social, behavioral, and nursing sciences to provide safe, effective nursing care.

-- Graduates will be able to establish relationships based on understanding of self and others, and of interpersonal and group dynamics.
+- Graduates will be able to establish relationships based on an understanding of self and others, and of interpersonal and group dynamics.

 - Graduates will be able to practice in a variety of settings with clients of all ages and diverse sociocultural backgrounds.

-- Graduates will be able to utilize critical thinking and problem-solving skills, in application of the nursing process, to achieve optimal client adaptation.
+- Graduates will be able to utilize critical thinking and problem-solving skills, in the application of the nursing process, to achieve optimal client adaptation.

 - Graduates will be able to assist clients, at any point on the health-illness continuum, to mobilize and use adaptive resources for promotion, maintenance and restoration of health.